 Dog first aid kit

-I go through paper towels like crazy!!
+Paper towels are great for cleaning up accidents among other things.
 I don’t blame you for looking for the cheapest ones around, but often they end up costing the most because you need so many more to do the job.

-Accidents happen and muddy paws happen so a good carpet cleaner is a must.
+Accidents happen and muddy paws happen, so a good carpet cleaner is a must.
 You may need to try a few before you find the one that works best for you.
-There are lots of natural options on the market that are safer for your pets, or fine homemade recipes online.
+There are lots of natural options on the market that are safer for your pets, or find homemade recipes online.

 Sometimes a carpet cleaner isn’t enough, or every once in a while you want to give your carpet a really deep clean.
 A steam cleaner is the way to go.
 I have one and it makes a huge difference to the state of my carpet.